Cam1lo/RentCar/README.md

 # RentCar
 School application were the user can administrate all the main necesities of a Car rent bussiness.

-# What Do I Learn?
+# What Did I Learn ?
 - Java
 - SQL
 - JavaFX